Elizabeth of Russia: Imperial coup

 On the night of 25 November 1741 (O.S.), Elizabeth seized power with the help of the Preobrazhensky Life Guards Regiment.
 Arriving at the regimental headquarters wearing a warrior's metal breastplate over her dress and grasping a silver cross, she challenged them: "Whom do you want to serve: me, your natural sovereign, or those who have stolen my inheritance?"
 Won over, the regiment marched to the Winter Palace and arrested the infant Emperor, his parents, and their own lieutenant-colonel, Count Burkhard Christoph von Munnich.
 It was a daring coup and, amazingly, succeeded without bloodshed.
 Elizabeth had vowed that if she became Empress, she would not sign a single death sentence, an extraordinary promise at the time but one that she kept throughout her life.

 Despite Elizabeth's promise, there was still cruelty in her regime.
-Although she initially thought of allowing the young tsar and his mother to leave Russia, she imprisoned them later in a Shlisselburg Fortress, worried that they would stir up trouble for her in other parts of Europe.
+Although she initially thought of allowing the young tsar and his mother to leave Russia, she imprisoned them later in a Schlüsselburg Fortress, worried that they would stir up trouble for her in other parts of Europe.
 Fearing a coup on Ivan's favour, Elizabeth set about destroying all papers, coins or anything else depicting or mentioning Ivan.
 She had issued an order that if any attempt were made for the adult Ivan to escape, he was to be eliminated.
 Catherine the Great upheld the order, and when an attempt was made, he was killed and secretly buried within the fortress.

 Another case was Countess Natalia Lopukhina.
 The circumstances of Elizabeth's birth would later be used by her political opponents to challenge her right to the throne on grounds of illegitimacy.
 When Countess Lopukhina's son, Ivan Lopukhin, complained of Elizabeth in a tavern, he implicated his mother, himself and others in a plot to reinstate Ivan VI as tsar.
 Ivan Lopukhin was overheard and tortured for information.
 All the conspirators were sentenced to death.
 The female conspirators had their sentences commuted to having their tongues removed and being publicly flogged.
 The men were broken on the wheel.